 If you already have a permanent resident green card that expires after ten years, you do not have to file Form I-751.

-If you need to file Form I-90 to replace or renew your permanent resident card, you do not have to file Form I-751.
+If your green card is valid for 10 years and you need to renew it, file Form I-90 to replace or renew your permanent resident card.
+You do not have to file Form I-751.

 ONLY file Form I-751 if you need to change your conditional permanent resident green card (with a two-year expiration date) into a permanent resident green card (with a ten-year expiration date).